 When brewing small, concentrated amounts of coffee with longer steep times, we need to limit how much water is allowed to drip past the filter before pressing.
 There are two techniques to achieve this:

-There is not a significant difference in your cup of coffee’s flavor between the Standard and Inverted methods.
+There is not a significant difference in your cup of coffee’s flavor between the Vacuum and Flow Control Filter Cap methods.
 Both have their place and mostly are matters of preference.

 Flavor Profiles of Medium and Light Roasted Coffee